puffin/dotfiles/README.md

 ### Tmux basic control

-Tmux is configure with 2 plugins ([tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) and [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect)) to continuously save tmux environment and restore it when started.
-This include also your vim session so your development environment is back where you left it off.
+Tmux is configured with 2 plugins ([tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) and [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect)) to continuously save tmux environment and restore it when started.
+This includes also your vim session so your development environment is back where you left it off.

 To start tmux, open your terminal and type